 This appendix provides an overview of the engagement activities conducted as part of the cemetery master planning process.
-Consultations included in-person meetings with internal stakeholders, an online community survey, and meetings between the consulting team and the cemetery manager to ensure alignment with project goals.
+Consultations included in-person meetings with internal stakeholders, an online community survey, meetings between the consulting team and the General Manager to ensure alignment with project goals, and a public comment period.